opylypo/GitHubEdu_Training/README.md

 # GitHubEdu_Training
-This is a repository for the GitHub Education PD from July 16 Hello World!
+This is a repository for the GitHub Education PD from July 16
+Hello World!
 This file is now updated
+smth